What is HUGS@Home?

 Co-Design

-First responders, family members, and organisational representatives sit together and discuss how we can support our community through the HUGS@Home project.
+First responders, family members, and organisational representatives share experiences and discuss how we can better support our community through the HUGS@Home project.
+Our co-design team are involved in each phase of our programme, from designing training content, co-facilitating the training sessions and evaluating the programme.

 Educate